octopus-network/Astar/test/README.md

 ### Configure testnet

-Create an `.env` file with variables that point to the binaries for polkadot and adder-collator
+Create an `.env` file with variables that point to the binaries for polkadot

 Example:
 ```